 There are many opportunities to hear the sounds of all types of music at venues along the Country Music Highway.
-Beginning with the northern part of the highway in Greenup County, you have a brand new amphitheater at Greenbo Lake State Resort Park.
+Beginning with the northern part of the highway in Greenup County, you have the beautiful Greenbo Lake Amphitheater at Greenbo Lake State Resort Park.
 Then going south you come to Boyd County, home of the historic Paramount Arts Center in Ashland, Kentucky.
 This venue launched the careers of Billy Ray Cyrus and The Judds.
 Billy Ray's famous "Achy Breaky Heart" video was filmed there.
-In Johnson County you have two venues, the Mountain Homeplace Amphitheater, and Country Music Highway Museum.
+In Johnson County you have two venues, the Mountain Homeplace Amphitheater, Country Music Highway Museum, and Memories.
 Moving further south to Floyd County, in the city of Prestonsburg, you will find the Mountain Arts Center, home of the popular professional entertainment ensemble, The Kentucky Opry.
 In Letcher County, the multi-purpose facility, Appalshop, with a quaint theater that features many Appalachian and Bluegrass concerts.
-We now have The Eastern Kentucky Exposition Center, located in Pike County, designed as a multi-purpose facility that is available for concerts, conventions and special events.
+The Eastern Kentucky Exposition Center is located in Pike County, and is designed as a multi-purpose facility that is available for concerts, conventions and special events.
+The newest venue in Pike County, is the Artists Collaborative Theater in Elkhorn City.
 In addition to the above venues there are countless shows and festivals that feature the sounds and talents of the region.